 The mind is fast.
 It makes an interpretation in the instant between perception and emotional reaction.
 In that hidden moment the mind constructs a virtual reality of assumptions and calculates opinions, judgments, and reactions.

 When you realize you forgot something the mind retraces where the item is, imagines how things should have happened, imagines what you should have done, makes a comparison between what you did and what you should have done, judges you based on the comparison, creates a negative self image, and then condemns you for being that false image it manufactured in it’s secret reality.
 Without awareness the only part you notice is the concluding comment, “I’m such an idiot,” and the corresponding emotions.

 If you have awareness and pay attention you can intervene in that secret world of interpretation.
 Changing the interpretations your mind makes in that virtual reality will change the resulting emotional expressions.
 Until you unlock and change those interpretations, part of your happiness will remain a secret from you.

 Most people have had their mind conditioned to interpret that happiness will result from doing things they are supposed to do or come from achieving certain goals.
 In this way the mind perceives love and happiness as something to be pursued and attained.
 That’s a very limited interpretation that fails to recognize the power you have to create emotions such as love and gratitude.

 The pathway to your expression of love is the interpretations, beliefs, and perspective in the mind.
 It is those interpretations in the mind that control whether you will allow your self to express love, or if you will express emotions based in fear.

 When you change the interpretations in that secret world of the mind, you unlock the doors that hold back your happiness.
 You are then free to let your love come out of you.

-For practical steps you can take to take control of this secret world of assumptions and beliefs in the mind, and gain mastery over your happiness, download and listen to the mp3 audio in the Self Mastery program.
+For practical steps you can take to take control of this secret world of assumptions and beliefs in the mind, and gain mastery over your happiness, download and listen to the Self Mastery Course.
 The first sessions are free.